ivarrvinter/persian-speech-classification-with-rhythmic-features/README.md

-# Intensity-based Speaker Classification Project
+# Speaker Classification based on Intensity-based Rhythm

 This project aims to classify speaker intensity based on various features using a logistic regression model with feature selection and scaling techniques.
 The goal is to provide a tool for analyzing and predicting speaker intensity levels based on specific input features.